indmdev/indmshopbot/README.md

 # InDMShopBot

 The best Telegram shopping Bot in the market.
-The Bot came with many Features to seamlessly increase your sales and your customer's satisfaction and trust.
+The bot has many features to increase your sales and customers' satisfaction and trust seamlessly.

 # SELLER'S STORE CONTROL PANEL:
 ![MY STORE Page For Sellers](https://github.com/user-attachments/assets/37b9d3e0-96be-46cd-8da3-3afaf982d09a)